Belal Alabbas

 Academic Bio

 Dr Belal Alabbas is a historian of Islamic intellectual and legal thought (7th – 15th centuries) and his research focuses on the hadith corpus, hermeneutics, and Islamic law in the formative and classical periods.
 He graduated from Al-Azhar University with a degree in religious studies and completed his DPhil in History of the Islamicate World at the University of Oxford.
 He previously held lectureships at the University of Nottingham and the University of Bristol and was a British Academy International Fellow at the University of Exeter.
-Among his publications: In the Footsteps of the Prophet: The Life and Works of Muḥammad ibn Ismāʿīl al-Bukhārī in Context (Edinburgh: Edinburgh University Press, 2025).

 Education